crashdean/kickstarter-analysis/README.md

 and income levels.
 Also, we do not know if there were other economic factors affecting the fund raiser such as a recession in the economy.
 ### Other possible Tables and Charts
 Other possible tables and charts could show the relationship between Goal column vs Pledged column.
 We could also compare the Pledged amount vs other subcategories.
-Do other subcategories have a greater a less success rate .
+Comparing these subcategories could  have a greater a less success rate.